getoutreach/gobox/README.md

 <!-- <</Stencil::Block>> -->

-A collection of libraries that are useful for implementing Go services, libraries, and more.
+A collection of useful libraries for implementing Go services, libraries, and more.

 ## Contributing